 Let me introduce you to little pockets of heaven aka Vareniki.
 You might know them by another name Pierogi.
-Vareniki (plural) are Polish pierogi’s Ukarainian cousins.
+Vareniki (plural) are Polish pierogi’s Ukrainian cousins.
 What is the difference?

 Well I can’t really tell you.
 I was going to say fillings but the filling in these little dumplings are mostly dependent on regions and the cooks, so not a lot of difference I suppose.

-Funnily enough, I didn’t learn about the existence of pierogi until I went to college in the States and met my husband, who being Canadian, was very excited to educate me about Canada and Canadian food.
-Pierogi was one of those things he was talking about with great enthusiasm.
+Funnily enough, I didn’t learn about the existence of pierogi until I went to college in the States and met my Canadian husband.
+Pierogi was high on his list of favourite foods.

-After a little digging though I realised the dumplings were Polish pierogi.
-Another surprise because in Russian pierogi are delicious pastries baked in oven, stuffed buns of sorts.
+After a little digging I realised the dumplings he was familiar with were Polish pierogi.
+Another surprise because in Russian pierogi are delicious pastries baked in the oven, stuffed buns of sorts.

 I do not have the words to describe the difference between frozen pierogi/vareniki and homemade ones but let me try.
 The dough I think is where it starts.

-I don’t need to go on telling you the vareniki tasted fantastic!
+I don’t need to go on telling you that homemade vareniki taste fantastic!
 Traditionally they are served pan fried in butter with crispy onions and sour cream.

-Yes, not exactly the diet food but I make mine about once in three years, so when I do, I do not hold back!
-I also had sauerkraut on the side as the slightly sour taste balances out the richness of vareniki.
+Not exactly diet food but I make mine about once in three years, so when I do, I do not hold back!
+I also like to add sauerkraut on the side as the slightly sour taste balances out the richness of vareniki.
 If you are curious to make your own, my sauerkraut recipe is easy to follow!

 Are vareniki expensive to make?